tw4l/brunnhilde/README.md

 ### Dependencies

 All dependencies are already installed in BitCurator 1.7.106+.
-See instructions below for installing dependencies if you wish to use Brunnhilde in macOS or a different Linux environment (Brunnhilde is not supported in Windows).
+See instructions below for installing dependencies if you wish to use Brunnhilde in a different environment Linux, Mac, or Windows).

 #### Core requirements
 * Python (tested in 2.7 and 3.5)